 Domestication tends to reduce adrenal functioning.
 This plays critical roles in turning adult-like for animals.
 Most animal children play and exhibit intense curiosity.
 This tends to fade as puberty hits and more violent and survival tendencies kick in.
 Domestication can reduce violence and maintain a mother-seeking behavior.

 Humans may have lost the working memory test against chimps for this very reason.
 The studies in humans show that working memory is decreased with decreased adrenals.
-This essentially confirms the link between domestication, working memory, and adrenal processing.
+This supports the link between domestication, working memory, and adrenal processing.
 The post could end here, but that’s no fun.
 Understanding the implications and theory behind it is much more fun than simply concluding the truth.
 So on we go, for understanding and knowledge.

 The domesticated submit to leaders and crave social security.
 They crave validation, which leads to desiring permission from authority.
 And the difference in adrenals leads to physical changes as well.
 In foxes and dogs it leads to floppy ears for example.
 Less adrenal functioning also would mean less aggressive fight or flight responses.
 Probably more “where’s mommy” reactions.
 This could translate to calling the cops, kids tattle-telling, trust in authority, granting authority permission of control and decision making.